0nix/ggj21/twine/ending3.md

 Mercifully mindless entertainment.

 The fridge had greeted you with most of your stock going stale, so you had to make do with a mainstay of your Soviet friends: Butterbrod.
 Which is to say, a piece of bread, a slice of doctor's sausage, and the chunk of cheese that had not grown mold yet.
 They say it's still not good for you even if you had not seen mold yet, but you had been lucky all the times you had taken that risk.
-Or, you were eating mold and it just wasn't killing you.
+Or, you were really eating mold and it just wasn't killing you.

 [rrring]